Reverse Engineering the TP-Link HS110

 Content-Type: text/html

-Looking through the shd binary we see that the HTTP Server routine is called "fake_httpd" and will always return this hardcoded reply.
+Looking through the shd binary, we see that the HTTP Server routine is called "fake_httpd" and will always return this hardcoded reply.

 Port 9999 TCP is used for controlling the Smart Plug on the local network via the Kasa app and is described in the TP-Link Smart Home Protocol section.
 Port 1040 UDP is described in the TP-Link Device Debug Protocol section.